Watch Sophie Alexander and Shawn Burke on "A Natural Approach to Balancing Hormones"

 4) Eat vegetables, vegetables and more vegetables.
 Drink the “Amazing Green Smoothie” daily.

 5) Avoid unfermented soy products such as soy milk and tofu.
 Unfermented soy interferes with hormonal functioning.

-6) Always avoid refined sugar, especially HFCS, and refined flour.
+6) Always avoid refined sugar, especially high fructose corn syrup and refined flour.

 2) Low fat/no fat diets, processed foods, refined sugar/flour, low dietary cholesterol and statins can interfere with the male endocrine system and sex hormone production just as with females.